Syphilis in Pregnant Women: An Overview

 - Death of newborn babies.

-The risk of a mother transmitting syphilis to her unborn baby during pregnancy declines with time, but continues during latent syphilis.
+The risk of a mother transmitting the disease to her unborn baby during pregnancy declines with time, but continues during latent syphilis.
 To prevent congenital syphilis, all pregnant women should be tested for the disease.

 - Skin sores